thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 * Logic of Thoughts(LoT) for enhanced Explainability
 * Fairness Auditing for continuous monitoring and mitigation of Biases
 * Red Teaming to identify and mitigate AI model security threats
+* Multi-lingual support for Prompt injection and Jailbreak in Moderation models
+* Multilingual Feature support to privacy & safety modules

 If you have more questions or need further insights please feel free to connect with us  Infosysraitoolkit@infosys.com